lux4rd0/homeassistant/esphome/lilygo_t5_weatherflow.md

         pins: GPIO39
         mode: ALL_LOW

 Deep sleep settings.
 These pull from the substitutions at the top of the YAML file.
-The `esp32_ext1_wakeup` is needed to get around the display not refreshing on its own.
+The `esp32_ext1_wakeup` is needed to get around the display not refreshing on its own on wake.

     font: